Are you recently engaged and planning to get married in Ireland? Then it’s very important that you are aware of the many options for your ceremony.

 2. A unique & personalised marriage ceremony with your choice of ceremony officiant/marriage solemniser.

-1. Because the marriage ceremony is a standard Registry Office ceremony, you don’t have to be concerned at all about the ceremony design or the ceremony wording, because the ceremony has already been written for you.
-This also means there is no need to meetup with your Registrar at any time to discuss any ceremony ideas.
+1. You don’t have to be concerned about the ceremony design or the ceremony wording, because the ceremony has already been written for you.
 This can save you a lot of time and fuss.

-2. A registry office / civil ceremony is very short, around 10-15 minutes – so if you are at all nervous about being the centre of attention during the ceremony, you don’t need to worry.
+2. Because of this, a civil ceremony/registry office marriage is very short, around 10-15 minutes – so if you don’t like being the centre of attention you don’t need to worry.
 Your ceremony can be all over in less than 10 minutes if that’s what you want, and you can spend more time celebrating your marriage afterwards with your guests.

 Our own list of recommended Marriage solemnisers who we have worked with over the years will save you a lot of time, we have hand-picked each one based on their kindness and caring, their dedication to their work and the great service they provide for the couples they work with.
 Each can help you create a beautiful unique humanist style, spiritual or mixed faith marriage ceremony, or even a civil ceremony style with prayer or two, designed just for you, no matter how big or how small your requirements are.